mamouzgar/hsslda_dep/README.md

 remotes::install_github("mamouzgar/hsslda", build_vignettes = FALSE)
 ```

+The github page includes an introduction to the package.
+Or if you’d
-Or if you’d like the introductory vignette seen below included in your
+like the introductory vignette seen below included in your Rstudio
-Rstudio installation of hsslda, you can use:
+installation of hsslda, you can use:

 ``` r
 remotes::install_github("mamouzgar/hsslda", build_vignettes = TRUE)